-Identification of Repeat Finding: This is a repeat finding from the immediate previous audit, 2015-001.
+Identification of Repeat Finding: This is a repeat finding from the immediate previous audit, 2016-001.

 Recommendation: The cost of acquiring the technical expertise to comply with the financial reporting requirements discussed above appears prohibitive.
-Therefore, the Town should exercise due care in reviewing the financial statements drafted by the external auditor as the Town is responsible for the accuracy of the audited financial statements.
+Therefore, the Town should exercise due care in overseeing drafting services and in reviewing the financial statements drafted by the external auditor as the Town is responsible for the accuracy of the audited financial statements.

-Views of responsible officials planned corrective actions: The Town agrees with this findings and will adhere to the corrective action plan following this schedule.
+Views of Responsible Officials Planned Corrective Actions: The Town agrees with this finding and will adhere to the Corrective Action Plan following this schedule.